SE93WO/DL/README.md

 Implementation
 ==============
-CV papers implement a Deep Learning Paper to get some hands on the current state of the art model or current field of research.
+Machine learning papers implement a Deep Learning Paper to get some hands on the current state of the art model or current field of research.

 ### Architectures:
 * [Alexnet](Implementation/Architectures/Alexnet)